SyntheticNerd/algorithms-and-data-structures-js/binary-search-trees/readme.md

       - If there is move to that node and repeat these steps
       - if there is not we're done searching

-### Delete All
+### Delete All Non-Recursively

+- create a stack
+- track current node
-- starting at the root
+- starting at the root check if there is a root,
+  - if not we are done
+  - if there is a root
+    - check if there is a left
+      - If there is, push the current node on the stack and move current to the left repeat from beginning
-  - check if there is a root, if not
+    - If not left check if there is a node to the right
+      - If there is push the current node on the stack and move current to the right repeat from beginning
+    - If there is no right and no left
+      - check if the stack has a length
+        - if it doesn't we are at the root, set the root to null
+        - if it does
+          - check if the current node is greater or less than the last item on the stack
+            - if greater set the current node to the last in the stack and remove it from the stack and set the current.left to null
+            - if less set the current node to the last in the stack and remove it from the stack and set current.right to null

 Tail recursive function